 Where to see northern lights?

 In Iceland, for example 🙂 Generally speaking they appear in the Arctic Circle but if conditions are good, also below it.
 In such countries like Norway, Sweden, Finland or Iceland – lights appear regularly and these are popular destinations for tourists hunting the Aurora.
-Except for this, northern lights appear also in Greenland, North America, Russia or northern China.
+Except for this, northern lights appear also in Greenland, North America, Russia or northern China – check this guide to northern lights for more details.

 When to see northern lights in Iceland?